 How can parents get involved in school activities?

 There are several opportunities for adults to get involved at Saint Brigid School.
 All families joining the community of Saint Brigid Catholic School are strongly encouraged to participate in educational service in some capacity.
 A volunteer sign-up sheet is part of the packet received at the beginning of the school year and includes many opportunities to be of service to our school.
-Adults who volunteer to work in the classroom are required by the Diocese of Saginaw to attend a session of “Virtus: Protecting God’s Children.”
-A background check and fingerprinting will also be conducted for anyone who works or volunteers in the school.
+Adults who would like to volunteer in the classroom or participate in any field trip are required by the Diocese of Saginaw to attend a session of “Virtus: Protecting God’s Children.”
+A background check and fingerprinting at the police station are also required before being allowed in the classroom.

 What is the PTO?